scarlett-de/Zoomcamp_hw/Homework4/Answers_hw4.md

 When using staging, it materializes in the dataset defined in DBT_BIGQUERY_STAGING_DATASET, or defaults to DBT_BIGQUERY_TARGET_DATASET

 ## Question 5: Taxi Quarterly Revenue Growth
-Please see the quarterly revenue model built,

-then I run the below code
+I built the fct_taxi_trips_quarterly_revenue.sql, then I run the below code:

 ```sql
 SELECT
   pickup_yr_qrt,